-32. Before the commencement of any complex general aviation operation, the CGAC holder must ensure that the flight plan to be filed for that flight is prepared and filed with every appropriate air traffic services unit.
+32. Before the commencement of any complex general aviation operation, the CGAC holder must ensure that the ATS flight plan for that flight is submitted to all appropriate air traffic services units, in accordance with the Rules of the Air.